Fietje/Clueblo/README.md

 ## How to install

- 1. Go to the [releases](https://github.com/Fietje/Clueblo/releases) and download the newest `Clueblo.zip` file.
+ 1. Go to the [releases](https://github.com/Fietje/Clueblo/releases) and download the newest version.
  2. Unpack the .zip file and put the folder with the name **Clueblo** into your minecraft saves folder (if you want to play locally) or set it as your servers map file.
  3. Make sure that all players are using the resource pack from the .zip file named `Add_to_your_resource_pack_folder.zip`.
 The best option is to set it as the servers resource pack.
  4. If you have problems after adding the map restart your world/server or enter `/reload` in chat.